Meet Our 2023-2024 ShinShinim

 Each Shinshin lives with a Detroit host family for 6 months at a time, making a switch at mid-year to a second family.

-We are currently looking for host families for the six months from January 2023 – June 2023.
-ShinShinim will be attending summer camp from June until August 2023 so will not be living in the host family home full-time during that period.
+We are currently looking for host families for the five months from late August 2024 – January 2025.
+ShinShinim will be attending summer camp from June until August 2024 so will not be living in the host family home full-time during that period.

 If you’re interested in being a host family, please review and consider the General Host Family Guidelines and sample Discussion Questions below, then complete the application form here.